1935–36 Football League

 The 1935–36 season was the 44th season of The Football League.

 This season saw two significant changes in the First Division.
-Prior to this season Aston Villa and Blackburn Rovers had been the only ever-present members of English football's top division.
-Both were relegated this season to end their sequences.
+Prior to this season Aston Villa and Blackburn Rovers had been the only ever-present members of English football's top division since the first edition in 1888–89.
+Both were relegated this season and ended their uninterrupted streaks.